tselane2110/stray-dogs-detection-system/README.md

      ```cmd
      !python train.py --img 640 --cfg /content/yolov5/models/yolov5m.yaml --hyp /content/yolov5/data/hyps/hyp.scratch-med.yaml --batch 32 --epochs 50 --data /content/custom_dataset.yaml --weights /content/yolov5s.pt  --workers 24
      ```
-     I trained for 100 epochs initially but, 90 epochs gave the best result.
+     I trained for 100 epochs initially but 90 epochs gave the best result.
   * Save the trained model.
 You can find it at `/contents/yolov5/runs/train/exp/weights/best.pt`
   * The trained model is the `best.pt` file in this repo, but you can also find it at [Drive-link](https://drive.google.com/drive/folders/1C8by4nxxDmteD-d1FThhAlI3na92QDzr?usp=sharing)
   * Apply object detection on a video/image file using: